 Half Term 4 & 5 Architecture and the urban and suburban environment.
-To be aware of the many different architectural styles, both historical and modern in our own local area.
+Learn to be aware of the many different architectural styles, both historical and modern in our own local area.
 How many different artists and illustrators have interpreted this theme: including: Minty Sainsbury's drawings (a young and talented architect).
-Stephen Wiltshire (severely autistic, fantastic detailed drawings of architect, he has a photographic memory, show video of him at work on a large panorama of London after a helicopter ride over the city).
-Maya Wronska, Lucy Jones, urban sketchers etc. Graphic design / collage artists: Evan Hecox, Lynette Jackson Papercutting: Callum Russell Urban sketching (trip down to Altrincham / local are to experience 'Urban Sketching' En plein air To learn to interpret patterns and form using a range of media.
-To create a mixed media panorama of their chosen buildings focusing on line, shape, pattern, tone, colour, texture, drawing on the wide range of media, materials and techniques used since year?.
-Photography.
+They will know the work of Stephen Wiltshire, a severely autistic, fantastic, detailed drawings of architecture, he has a photographic memory.
+Students will be shown a video of him at work on a large panorama of London after a helicopter ride over the city.
+Other artists include Maya Wronska, Lucy Jones, urban sketchers etc. Graphic design / collage artists: Evan Hecox, Lynette Jackson Papercutting: Callum Russell To know about and experience Urban sketching (trip down to Altrincham / local area / school grounds to experience 'Urban Sketching' En plein air To learn how to interpret patterns and form using a range of media.
+To create a mixed media panorama of their chosen buildings focusing on; line, shape, pattern, tone, colour, texture, drawing on the wide range of media, materials and techniques used since year 7.
+To take effective and purposeful photographs.
 Drawing from their own photographs (and our vast array of resources).
 Taking their own photographs, considering composition, zooming in on details, doorways, decorative stone carving, patterns, colours, steel, glass, stained glass, shopping streets, bus and train stations, town halls, churches, their own village or street etc. Using mixed media.
 A variety of printing methods will be explored: polyprinting, photo etching, oil pastel transfer and monoprinting etc. Experimenting with backgrounds and surfaces.
 Applying previously learned skills.
-Colour, shape, form, composition More aware of the world around them.
+Colour, shape, form, composition Students will be more aware of the world around them.
 To look up and see.
-Appreciation of the history of architecture, the variety and purpose, the detail and structures etc. Understanding and appreciation of the built environment.
-Artists and designers.
+They will have an appreciation of the history of architecture, the variety and purpose, the detail and structures etc. They will understand and appreciate the built environment.
+Artists and designers who are inspired by this theme.
 Photography skills.
 Many of our students have gone on to study architecture.
 Supports students who go onto study art & design at GCSE History.
 Human geography; urban decline / regeneration.
 MFL; Where I live Half Term 6 Once complete the students will work on a group project based on the History of Art and contemporary art.
-If time: A series of creative art workshops Students will work in small groups, maximum of 3 (or independently if they so choose).
-They will be shown a PowerPoint which goes though the timeline of the history of art (condensed of course).
-They will then be asked to select one, it could be a particular group of artists, a particular period of time, a particular media, an individual artist, sculpture, printmaking, video, installations, painting, etc. They will then research and present their findings to the rest of the class.
-They can add visuals, produce a film, power point, piece of artwork, song (this was done once by a student who sang a song about Caravaggio which accompanied her power point presentation.
-Working as a team.
-Wide research, understanding, learning, analysing, creativity and imagination when deciding how to present their findings to their peers.
-Critical analysis and appreciation.
-Teaching and applying their newfound information.
-Collaboration, working as a part of a team.
-Independent research skills Public speaking Expanding their general knowledge, seeking out new learning opportunities and experiences.
-Learning referencing / bibliographies / acknowledging all of their sources etc. The ability to place art and artists in the timeline.
+If time: A series of creative art workshops .
+Students will work in small groups, maximum of 3 (or independently if they so choose) They will be shown a PowerPoint which goes though the timeline of the history of art (condensed of course).
+They will then be asked to select one, it could be a particular group of artists, a particular period of time, a particular media, an individual artist, sculpture, printmaking, video, installations, painting, etc They will then research and present their findings to the rest of the class They can add visuals, produce a film, power point, piece of artwork, song (this was done once by a student who sang a song about Caravaggio which accompanied her power point presentation. .
+Working as a team Wide research, understanding, learning, analysing, creativity and imagination when deciding how to present their findings to their peers Critical analysis and appreciation Teaching and applying their newfound information. .
+Collaboration, working as a part of a team Independent research skills .
+Public speaking .
+Expanding their general knowledge, seeking out new learning opportunities and experiences Learning referencing / bibliographies / acknowledging all their sources etc The ability to place art and artists in the timeline.
 English Drama